probedock/probedock-rspec/README.md

 If you haven't done it already, follow the [setup procedure](#setup) below.

-To track a test, you must assign it a Probe Dock test key generated from your Probe Dock server.
+To track a test with a Probe Dock test key, use RSpec metadata:

-**NOTE: currently, all the tests in your test suite must be assigned a test key for the client to work.**

-Test keys are assigned to test using RSpec metadata:

 ```rb
 it "should work", probe_dock: { key: 'abcdefghijkl' } do